-Would greatly facilitate the integration of people who are not naturally tech savvy into the tech age;
+- Would greatly facilitate the integration of people who are not naturally tech savvy into the tech age; - Anything to augment brain's performance would be an asset for those having access; - Isight seems more important than performance; augmenting perception and training individuals in how to use such additional information effectively will increase performance, but genius will continue to reside in the wetware; - Very beneficial for senses, skeptical for brain applications;

-anything to augment brain's performance would be an asset for those having access; insight seems more important than performance; augmenting perception and training individuals in how to use such additional information effectively will increase performance, but genius will continue to reside in the wetware; very beneficial for senses, skeptical for brain applications; likely resistance to perceiving this as brainwashing; it's happening and will be effective for those who have access, but will likely also add to digital have and have-nots divide; could help understand self-awareness and patterns of emergence of self- awareness in computers.
+- Likely resistance to perceiving this as brainwashing; - It's happening and will be effective for those who have access, but will likely also add to digital have and have-nots divide; - Could help understand self-awareness and patterns of emergence of selfawareness in computers.

-Elon Musk is already hiring people to do this now at: www.neurolink.com, and assume military research has been developing this for the future soldiers for some time already, but we need to think about how prevent future conflict between the augments and non-augments; this is only a matter of time, although the question about effectiveness and measurement of augment remains; it is very feasible since it is a natural consequence of development of IT-enhancement of human intellectual capabilities; most applications are technically feasible, but for a long time will lack the necessary smoothness to avoid or reduce their burdensome usage; it's feasible as health based on ICT is a top domain, but I am not so confident in the capacity to spread among people and to become a "natural" treatment; this will be determined by the market.
+- Elon Musk is already hiring people to do this now at: www.neurolink.com, and assume military research has been developing this for the future soldiers for some time already, but we need to think about how prevent future conflict between the augments and nonaugments; - This is only a matter of time, although the question about effectiveness and measurement of augment remains; - It is very feasible since it is a natural consequence of development of IT enhancement of human intellectual capabilities; - Most applications are technically feasible, but for a long time will lack the necessary smoothness to avoid or reduce their burdensome usage; - It's feasible as health based on ICT is a top domain, but I am not so confident in the capacity to spread among people and to become a "natural" treatment; - This will be determined by the market.

-Al applications are happening in real-time, no need for intervention as entrepreneurs will identify all opportunities; since the world is getting more complex, demanding a more educated intelligent public, not just for work, but how we live in the society, being augmented will make life easier in such a sophisticated future, yet education around the world seems way behind needing something like tech augmentation to catch up; it's absolute a great thing, but the user friendly environment about the apps is the most important thing to take care of; the main problem with this type of brain-machine interface is the rate of data transfer-it is very fast for computers, but very slow for the interface between the computer and the brain, I haven't seen any indication that the technological breakthrough improving this will happen any time soon; one can already see this coming with AI as a major step in this direction; any real external augmentation will take a very long time to implement, if indeed it ever is; it's a delicate theme as it can correct blindness but it might also "assimilate" a person.
+- Alapplications are happening in real-time, no need for intervention as entrepreneurs will identify all opportunities; - Since the world is getting more complex, demanding a more educated intelligent public, not just for work, but how we live in the society, being augmented will make life easier in such a sophisticated future, yet education around the world seems

+- way behind needing something like tech augmentation to catch up; - It's absolutely a great thing, but the user friendly environment about the apps is the most important thing to take care of; - The main problem with this type of brainmachine interface is the rate of data transfer-it is very fast for computers, but very slow for the interface between the computer and the brain, I haven't seen any indication that the technological breakthrough improving this will happen any time soon; - One can already see this coming with Al as a major step in this direction; - Any real external augmentation will take a very long time to implement, if indeed it ever is: - It's a delicate theme as it can correct blindness but it might also "assimilate" a person.